JLSB EndNote Style |

 - References should not be formatted as footnotes.
 Avoid putting personal communications and unpublished observations as references, as much as possible.
 Papers that have been accepted for publication, but not yet specified for an issue should be cited as “to be published”.
 Papers that have been submitted for publication should be cited as “submitted for publication”.

-- Names of authors and title of journals, published in non-latin alphabets should be transliterated in English, as much as possible.
+- Names of authors and titles of journals published in non-latin alphabets should be transliterated in English, as much as possible.
 Please give the English citation first, followed by the original foreign-language citation.

 - Capitalize only the first word in a paper title, except for proper nouns and element symbols.